Sri-Bandhakavi/Liver_Saver_App/README.md

 App is based on Dash framework and can be implemented via running app.py along with csv file containing all drugs/liver injury risk labels.

-Code used for predictive modeling of liver injury risk labeling for 1294 drugs to be uploaded separately.
+Code (and datasets) used for predictive modeling of liver injury risk labels and combining with existing liver risk labels for limited drugs is available within the "modeling" folder.